All Day

 Hybrid Event

-The Right Livelihood International Conference is a four-week global conference exploring how education can strengthen democracy, collective intelligence, and just futures.
-Bringing together Right Livelihood Laureates, students, faculty, and community partners […]
+The Right Livelihood International Conference is a five-week global conference exploring how education can strengthen democracy, collective intelligence, and just futures.
+Bringing together Right Livelihood Laureates, students, faculty, and community partners across continents, the conference combines asynchronous learning with participatory dialogue and collaborative action.
+Rather than advocating specific outcomes, the conference positions education as a democratic […]

 LinkedIn 101: Create A Great Profile That Gets Noticed!